 5. Duke Nukem: Forever

 This is the classic story of a game having a long development cycle only to be a disaster upon release.
-Not a new problem in the gaming world, Duke Nukem: Forever became the poster child due to its almost decade long time in development only to be panned by critics and gamers.
+Not a new problem in the gaming world, unfortunately Duke Nukem: Forever became the poster child of this problem due to its almost decade long time in development.
+Despite the hype, the game was panned by critics as one of the worst titles of 2011.

 Duke Nukem: Forever was panned for its mediocre gameplay, a series of glitches that hampered the experience.
 Many felt that action was dull while others felt that Duke Nukem was too juvenile of a character.
 The problem was that many bought it for $60 and expected to be the greatest game ever made.
 Once the hype died and the price dropped, many gamers started giving it a second chance.
 Those who waited had a more favorable opinion of the game as they enjoyed the B-film tone.